Chair: Susan N. Nittrouer

 Applicants to the Master’s program must demonstrate successful completion of pre-requisite coursework in both normal bases of communication and introductory concepts in communication disorders.
 Additional information about these pre-requisites is available on the Department website.
 Graduates of the program are eligible for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) from the American Speech-Language-Hearing Association as well as state licensure in speech-language pathology.
 For more information, contact Kenneth J. Logan, Ph.D. (email@example.com).

-The Department of Speech, Language, and Hearing Sciences is committed to providing its students with a high-quality educational experience that will prepare them for rewarding employment in the areas of speech-language pathology and audiology, as well as an eagerness for life-long learning and professional development.
+The Department of Speech, Language, and Hearing Sciences is committed to providing its students with a high-quality educational experience that will prepare them for rewarding employment in the areas of speech-language pathology audiology, and bulbar science, as well as an eagerness for life-long learning and professional development.
 The department strives to enroll a diverse group of students who possess both high ethical standards and strong academic skills.
-The application deadline for fall semester admission to the M.A., Au.D., and Ph.D. programs is January 15.
+The application deadline for fall semester admission to the M.A. and Au.D., and Ph.D. programs is January 15.